Why Choose Aspire?

 Create Shapes from Vector Outlines

-The create shape modeling function Instantly adds 3D shape to a closed vector outline based on either a curved, angular or planar (flat) profile.
+The create shape modeling function instantly adds 3D shape to a closed vector outline based on either a curved, angular, concave, smooth, planar (flat) or custom profiles that you can create from a vector, allowing for an unlimited set of profile options.
 These shapes can be controlled by adjusting angle and height values.

 Your 3D design updates instantly showing you what your model looks like while experimenting with different shapes, heights, tilts, fades and combine modes.
 This allows you to quickly define the shape you actually want.